tagup/ops-challenges/data-engineering/README.md

 Your objectives are:

 - Map the equipment data from SQL into arrays (or a single array).
 To keep things simple, you can ignore the static data to start.
 Be sure to describe your design choices and the array schema you chose.
 - Apply filters to clean the data.
 There are some clear outliers in the data due to communication errors from the sensor equipment.
-These bad measurements have no bearing on the ability for Tagup to provide insight from the data, and a good place to start is to find a way to filter them out.
+A good place to start is to find a way to filter them out.
-- Demonstrate the efficacy of your approach using visualizations.
-You must also include a simple explanation of these figures and why your approach is effective, written in language that non-technical executives could understand.
+- Explain why your design and approach is effective, in language a non-technical executive can understand.
+If helpful, use visualizations to demonstrate the efficacy of your approach.

 Bonus points:
 - Integrate the static data into your design.